 3 // Let it go

-Don’t force them to eat food they reject because negative reinforcement and “just take one more bite” messaging about food can lead to food aversion.
+Don’t force fussy eaters to eat food they reject.
+Negative reinforcement and “just take one more bite” messaging about food can lead to food aversion.
 The same tip applies to describing food as “healthy/unhealthy” or “good/bad” and using food as a reward.
 For example, saying: “if you eat your vegetables you can have dessert” demonises one food while it puts another food on a pedestal.
 Placing too much value in food can be problematic.
 All food is equal!
+(Want a mum hack?
+Try this supercharged bolognaise with sneaky veggies inside!)

 4 // Let them try new things